 1 teaspoon dried ginger

-2 tablespoons soy sauce (I use La Choy because it's gluten free)
+2 tablespoons soy sauce (I use La Choy because we are gluten free)

 1/2 teaspoon crushed red pepper flakes (add more to taste at the table if you'd prefer more heat)